TJBIII/annotations/README.md

 2. Create simple user story out of requirements.
 3. XML: NSS focused on JSON so I read/researched a little to refamiliarize myself with the differences.
 4. Looked at the jQuery docs to see what methods might be useful/inspire a solution.
-5. General brainstorming and write down questions.
+5. General brainstorming and write down questions/trouble points.
 6. Planning general program flow and identify "milestones".
 7. Explore some possible trouble points (so I don't waste time doing a bunch of work that will have to be reversed if I hit a major roadblock).